 Feature Description Objective To provide educational assistance to employees for courses related to their job, in accordance with the following guidelines and subject to available funding.
-Eligibility All regular full time employees covered under the Personnel Policies.
+Eligibility All regular full-time employees covered under the Personnel Policies.
 Considerations Must be actively employed for one year or more to be eligible for educational assistance benefits.
-Guidance Types of Courses.Undergraduate and graduate courses offered through accredited colleges and universities if the Department Head and Town Manager determine that the course(s) relate to the employee's current assignment; and courses that are part of an approved degree-related program in which the employee has matriculated.Amount of reimbursement.Educational assistance will be provided up to five-hundred dollars (\$500) per semester or three-hundred thirty-three dollars (\$333) per trimester, whichever is applicable, with a maximum of one-thousand dollars (\$1,000) per calendar year.Tax considerations.Educational assistance under this policy may result in taxable income to the employee.Effect of employment termination.To be reimbursed, employee must submit evidence of satisfactory completion of coursework and must still be employed by the Town of Duxbury at the time such evidence Procedure Submission of application.
+Guidance Types of Courses.Undergraduate and graduate courses offered through accredited colleges and universities if the Department Head and Town Manager determine that the course(s) relate to the employee's current assignment; and courses that are part of an approved degree-related program in which the employee has matriculated.Amount of reimbursement.Educational assistance will be provided up to five-hundred dollars (\$500) per semester or three-hundred thirty-three dollars (\$333) per trimester, whichever is applicable, with a maximum of one-thousand dollars (\$1,000) per calendar year.
+Reimbursement is subject to receipt of Grade B or better, or passing in a pass/fail courseTax considerations.Educational assistance under this policy may result in taxable income to the employee.Effect of employment termination.To be reimbursed, employee must submit evidence of satisfactory completion of coursework and must still be employed by the Town of Duxbury at the time such evidence is received by the town.
+Procedure Submission of application.
 Before starting a course, an employee must submit a written request for Educational Assistance to his/her Department Head.
-The employee and Department Head will discuss the relevance of the course(s) to the employee's position and/or future goals.
-Approval of Application.
+The employee and Department Head will discuss the relevance of the course(s) to the employee's position and/or future goals.Approval of Application.
 If the course(s) fulfill the requirement of this policy, the Department Head will indicate approval by signing the form and will forward it to the Town Manager.
-The Town Manager will review the request and return it to the Department Head, either with a signed approval or with an explanation for the reasons for disapproval.
-Evidence of satisfactory completion: Upon completing approved courses, employees are required to submit to the Town Manager certified transcripts of their grades and original receipts for reimbursable tuition.
+The Town Manager will review the request and return it to the Department Head, either with a signed approval or with an explanation for the reasons for disapproval.Evidence of satisfactory completion: ution.
 If a course is not satisfactorily completed in accordance with the criteria